theperrygroup/rezen/STYLE_GUIDE.md

 # The Perry Group Python Style Guide

-This document outlines the coding standards and practices for the Perry Group Django projects.
+This document outlines the coding standards and practices for the Perry Group Python API wrapper projects.
 Following these guidelines ensures consistent, maintainable, and high-quality code.

 ## General Principles